EricGebhart/cascalog-check/README.md

 This is a simple example to reproduce a problem between cascalog and cider.
 After a load or reload there is frequently a stack-trace from a clojure query with a filter.
 Even when that code has not changed.
-This example works much better than my larger production project, but it does break sometimes.

 It doesn't have to be cascalog, I've seen the same thing with an arity exception on a call. fix the code, reload the function, the error persists.
 Change the call in 'filter test` to